What is PhD: Full Form, Course Duration, Admission 2025, Colleges, Syllabus, Salary & Scope

 PhD Course Structure

-- Once candidates are selected for PhD courses offered at educational institutes they need to submit their Research Proposal along with their Research Topic.
+Once candidates are selected for PhD courses offered at educational institutes, they are allocated a research supervisor/guide based on their research topic.

-- Next, PhD students need to publish at least one research paper in a peer-reviewed/refereed Journal and also submit a Certificate in the prescribed format to the Research Unit before they submit their PhD thesis.
+Next, PhD students need to publish at least one research paper in a peer-reviewed/refereed journal and also submit a certificate in the prescribed format to the research unit before they submit their PhD thesis.

-- Candidates then need to incorporate all the changes and submit a summary of their thesis to their supervisor or guide at least 45 days before the submission of the thesis.
+Candidates then need to incorporate all the changes and submit a summary of their thesis to their supervisor or guide at least 45 days before the submission of the thesis.

-- Finally, candidates need to submit their thesis in hard copy as well as soft copy.
+Finally, candidates need to submit their thesis in hard copy as well as soft copy.
 This thesis will be examined by external experts.
-In case any expert suggests any modifications in the research paper submitted by the candidate then he/ she needs to re-submit a modified thesis.
+In case any expert suggests any modifications in the research paper submitted by the candidate, then he/she needs to resubmit a modified thesis.

-- Next, a viva-voce is conducted wherein candidates can openly defend their thesis and present their points of view before a panel of experts.
+Next, a viva voce is conducted wherein candidates can openly defend their thesis and present their points of view before a panel of experts.

-- Candidates who complete all these steps to perfection would only be conferred a PhD degree.
+Candidates who complete all these steps to perfection would only be conferred a PhD degree.

 Engineering Subjects in Detail